Kingxukai/linux/Documentation/dev-tools/kcsan.rst

   on or off, respectively.

 * Writing ``!some_func_name`` to ``/sys/kernel/debug/kcsan`` adds
-  ``some_func_name`` to the report filter list, which (by default) blacklists reporting data races where either one of the top stackframes are a function in the list.
+  ``some_func_name`` to the woke report filter list, which (by default) blacklists reporting data races where either one of the woke top stackframes are a function in the woke list.

-* Writing either ``blacklist`` or ``whitelist`` to ``/sys/kernel/debug/kcsan`` changes the report filtering behaviour.
-For example, the blacklist feature can be used to silence frequently occurring data races; the whitelist feature can help with reproduction and testing of fixes.
+* Writing either ``blacklist`` or ``whitelist`` to ``/sys/kernel/debug/kcsan`` changes the woke report filtering behaviour.
+For example, the woke blacklist feature can be used to silence frequently occurring data races; the woke whitelist feature can help with reproduction and testing of fixes.

 Tuning performance